ksmetz/OligoMinerBiowulf/README.md

 	* Download NUPACK 3.0.6 `.tar` file, and transfer it to your chosen software download location on Biowulf within `/data/$USER`

 	To install:

 		$ tar -xvf nupack3.0.6.tar
 		$ cd nupack3.0.6
 		$ make

-	Update your PATH and set the `NUPACKHOME` variables in `~/.bash_profile`, i.e.:
+	Edit your `~/.bash_profile` file to update your PATH and set the `NUPACKHOME` variables, i.e.:

 		PATH=$PATH:/data/reedks/tools/nupack3.0.6/bin
 		NUPACKHOME=/data/reedks/tools/nupack3.0.6
 		export PATH
 		export NUPACKHOME

-5. Generate a Jellyfish dictionary for k-mer filtering.
+5. For k-mer filtering step: Generate a Jellyfish dictionary for k-mer filtering.
 The can be done from anywhere on the cluster, but you should plan to save the resulting `.jf` file somewhere in `/data/$USER` as a reference file for future use.

 	Note that the genome FASTA file (`/fdb/genomebrowser/fasta/hg38/hg38.fa`) will differ based on organism.
 Adjust k-mer length (`-m 18`) and output file name (`-o hg38_18.jf`) accordingly for your needs.

 	This command takes many minutes for large genomes.
 Consider launching it as a SLURM job instead of in an interactive node.
 This can also be run locally but may take several hours.
-The resulting output file is 1.5GB.
+The resulting output file is ~1.5GB for hg38 18-mers.

 	Katie has a copy of one for hg38 18-mers that she can also share directly upon request to avoid having to remake this.

-		sinteractive --mem=20g --gres=lscratch:20
+		$ sinteractive --mem=20g --gres=lscratch:20
-		source /data/$USER/conda/etc/profile.d/conda.sh
+		$ source /data/$USER/conda/etc/profile.d/conda.sh
-		conda activate probeMining
+		$ conda activate probeMining
-		jellyfish count -s 3300M -m 18 -o hg38_18.jf --out-counter-len 1 -L 2 /fdb/genomebrowser/fasta/hg38/hg38.fa
+		$ jellyfish count -s 3300M -m 18 -o hg38_18.jf --out-counter-len 1 -L 2 /fdb/genomebrowser/fasta/hg38/hg38.fa

-6. (For local installation only) Download reference files:
-	* Genome FASTA file, i.e. from [UCSC](https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/)
-	* Pre-made bowtie2 index, i.e. from the [bowtie2 website](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml)

 ## Running pipeline on Biowulf